DouglasOrr/DeepLearnTute/doc/diy.md

     # Problem - we can't call `optimizer.setup()` with both `first` and `second`!

-Now we can combine the Links into a Chain:
+Instead, we should combine the two Links into a single Chain:

-    class Network(C.Chain):
+    class Model(C.Chain):
         def __init__(self):
             super().__init__(
                 first=C.links.Linear(3, 5),  # only links need to go here, not functions